CoconutGoodie/monorepo-networker/README.md

 - `Channel::emit` will emit given event to the given side
 - `Channel::request` will emit given event to the given side, and wait for a response from the target side.
+- `Channel::subscribe` will subscribe a listener for incoming messages on this side.
+(Note: subscribed listener cannot "respond" to them.
+Use `Channel::registerMessageHandler` to create a proper responder.)

 ```ts
 // ./packages/server/main.ts